oxford-pharmacoepi/MegaStudy/Feasibility Code/README.md

 ## Returning results

-If everything worked you should get a zip folder in your working directory entitled (Results_"database name".zip).
+If everything worked you should get a zip file on the same level as the Feasibility_Code.Rproj file named "Results_(database name).zip".
-Please upload this in the EHDEN teams in the folder "feasibility".
+Please upload this in the EHDEN teams in the folder "feasibility"/"uploads from data partners/"new results".

 Thank you for running the feasibility step!